Global Social Compliance

 Fire Safety

 Our vendors must abide by all applicable laws and regulations related to fire safety.
-All appropriate measures must be in place to safeguard the health and safety of workers in the event of a fire.
+All appropriate measures must be in place to safeguard the health and safety of workers in the event of a fire, including, but not limited to, regular emergency evacuation drills and unobstructed and detectable emergency alarms.

 Child Labor